KelvinMsft/NoTruth/README.md

 So that it could be used for bypassing any checksum in user mode memory.

 # Expected Output
- NoTruth can be tested by user mode with Multi-Core Processor Configuration
+ Let any one reading a faked value.
+But CPU execution

 # User Mode Test:

-For Making a test case simple, we simply used x64dbg + notepad(x64) for demonstration.
+NoTruth can be tested by user mode with Multi-Core Processor Configuration For Making a test case simple, we simply used x64dbg + notepad(x64) for demonstration.

 Basically, we could use x64dbg to editing the text section of notepad as following and we could compare the result :